 Waste avoidance may be achieved by preventing or reducing the amount of waste generated by an activity through process or product redesign or substitution of raw materials.
-In NEBP development and operations waste avoidance and minimization practices will include:
+Waste production may also be avoided by improving the efficiency of processes where waste is produced.
+During the design and operation of the SHMD, waste avoidance and minimisation practices will include the following:

-- Waste avoidance measures and sustainable building principles will be incorporated in to the design of the development. - Design principles will seek efficient use of all resources in the development process and in the lifecycle of the buildings and infrastructure. - Efficient use of non-renewable resources including improved equipment use. - Accurate estimation of raw material quantities to avoid excessive unused materials requiring disposal. - Selection of materials on the basis of waste minimisation (quantity of packaging etc). - Installation of resource efficient appliances and fittings to reduce operational waste. - Alternatives to plastic bags will be provided at retail outlets.
+- Incorporation of waste avoidance measures and sustainable building principles in to the design of the development; - Design principles seeking efficient use of all resources in the development process and in the lifecycle of the buildings and infrastructure; - Efficient use of non-renewable resources including improved equipment use; - Accurate estimation of raw material quantities to avoid excessive unused materials requiring disposal; - Selection of materials on the basis of waste minimisation (quantity of packaging etc); - Installation of resource efficient appliances and fittings to reduce operational waste; & - Provision of alternatives to plastic bags provided at retail outlets.